In bitter divide, repeal of North Carolina LGBT law fails

 “This has been a long and ultimately frustrating day,” Senate leader Phil Berger told reporters after the session ended.

-He blamed Cooper and Charlotte leaders for sinking the deal.
+He blamed Cooper for sinking the deal.
 Meanwhile, Senate Minority Leader Dan Blue criticized McCrory for calling the special session a few days before Christmas when there didn’t seem to be an agreement.

-And House Republicans couldn’t seem to figure out what they wanted.
-They spent most of the day in closed-door meetings fighting about whether to approve a repeal bill.

-People crowded the House and Senate galleries and in the third-floor rotunda all day, keeping watch on the action, or lack thereof.
-But the mood was much more docile than the angry demonstrations of last week when more than 50 demonstrators were arrested over two days.

 Social conservatives were thrilled with the preservation of HB2.
 North Carolina Values Coalition executive director Tami Fitzgerald praised lawmakers “who stood up for what is right and represented the will of voters by stopping the move to cower and cave-in to the City of Charlotte and the Human Rights Campaign.”